 Introduction to Pivot Table Filter

-Pivot Table filter is something which by default we get when we create a pivot table.
-First, create a table using a Pivot Table, we can see the first field which is either a Row or Column will have one filter.
-Click on the drop-down arrow or press the ALT + Down navigation key to go in the filter list.
-In that drop-down list we have traditional filter options.
-In other way, we can filter the data by clicking right on those fields.
+A Pivot Table filter is something that we get when we create a pivot table by default.
+First, create a table using a Pivot Table; we can see the first field, which is either a Row or Column, will have one filter.
+Click on the drop-down arrow or press the ALT + Down navigation key to go into the filter list.
+In that drop-down list, we have traditional filter options.
+In another way, we can filter the data by clicking right on those fields.

 Let’s look at the multiple ways of using the filter in PIVOT.

 How to Filter a Pivot Table in Excel?

 Let us see some of the examples and their explanation to Filter Pivot Table in Excel.

 Example #1 – Creating Inbuilt Filter in PIVOT Table